-Starlight faded into the sunrise as it overtook the previous night.
+Starlight from the previous night faded into the golden sunrise as it conquered the sky.
 “Hurry, Joanna.
 Move faster.”
 Mary gripped the burial cloths tighter under her arm.
 Her feet padded silently on the packed earth pathway.

 “We must reach the tomb before sunrise, or someone may stop us.”
 Mary’s heart pounded.
-She pushed the other women close together.
-“Don’t drop the jars.”
-They hustled after Joanna.
-“Listen for Roman soldiers.”
+She turned around to be sure the other women were close together.
+“Don’t drop the jars, and listen for Roman soldiers.”

-Joanna called over her shoulder, “What if they won’t let us tend to His body?
+Joanna squawked, “What if they won’t let us tend to His body?
 What if they mock us?”
 The others agreed, wide-eyed.

 “You know that the Romans allow us to observe our burial customs.
-Don’t let fear keep us away.”
-Mary lifted her eyes above the olive trees, “Sunrise is almost here.
+We can’t let fear keep us away.”
+Mary lifted her gaze above the olive trees, “Sunrise is almost here.
 Go!
 One more hill.”
 They rushed to the crest and down through the garden.
 Sunlight streaked over the horizon.

-“No!”
-Joanna dropped her jar.
+Joanna gasped, and dropped her jar.
 It splintered on a stone near her feet.
-“Where are the soldiers?”
-The women bumped into her and gasped.
+“Where are the soldiers?
+What happened?”
+The women bumped into her and squealed.
+The heavy stone rested next to the entrance.
 The tomb was empty.
-The heavy stone rested next to the entrance.

-Mary threw her cloths to the ground and ran to the dark, open door.
+Mary threw her cloths to the ground and ran to the hewn out, open doorway into the tomb.
 “Where is He?”
-She held onto the doorjamb and peeked inside.
+She held onto the stone’s edge and peeked inside.
 The shroud lay on top of the stone slab.
-The folded face cloth was set aside.
-She exited the empty tomb and faced the other women.
+The face cloth was folded and set aside.
+Mary faced the other women.
 “Where have they taken Him?”

 The tomb is empty.
-He is not there. #EasterSunday2019 #EmptyTomb
+He is not there. #EasterSunday2021 #EmptyTomb